How to Create Audio Ads: 8 Tips for Digital Advertising

 Esurance partnered with the podcast Serial in a first-to-market sponsorship on Pandora.
 Esurance spokesperson, John Krasinski, recorded custom audio spots which welcomed the listeners to the Serial station on Pandora (click ‘view demo video’ within this link to listen to Krasinski’s voice over).
 There were 11.7 million streams of the Serial podcast, meaning huge time spent with the Esurance brand messaging.

 Truvia Nectar got super creative on Pandora.
 They incentivized the audience to interact with their ad for at least 15 seconds to unlock one hour of uninterrupted listening.
-The audio ad campaign had an average of 44 minutes time spent listening per user.
+The audio ad campaign had an average of 44 minutes of time spent listening per user.

 Ready to distribute your audio ad?